riceissa/issarice.com/wiki/is-effective-altruism-new.md

 - New in the sense that it spreads lessons from effective philanthropy to the world of private donors.
-- Takes the final step back in terms of prioritization to reach *cause prioritization*.
+- Takes the final step back in terms of prioritization level to reach *cause prioritization*.
 GiveWell [outlines in a post][cause selection] that "philanthropists seem to be least thoughtful and to ask the fewest critical questions" when picking causes.
 But just as well, they say that the subsequent